hadijeddizahed/crypto-wallet-management/README.md

 ## Database Migrations
 Flyway automatically applies database migrations on application startup.
 Ensure your database is accessible and the credentials are correctly configured.
 Run with Docker Compose
-To spin up the application and PostgreSQL database using Docker Compose:
+To spin up the PostgreSQL database using Docker Compose:

 `docker-compose up -d`

-This command starts the database in detached mode.
 The Docker Compose configuration includes:
 PostgreSQL container

 ## Testing